amelkiy/write-ups/GoogleCTF-2020/MathSH/README.md

   LifetimeServices.LeaseTime = TimeSpan.FromDays(365.0);
 }
 ```
 If we can modify some existing code and get this line: `LifetimeServices.LeaseTime = TimeSpan.FromDays(365.0);` to execute our code instead, we can run with unrestricted permissions.
-Unfortunately, all our effots to do so failed and we couldn't get it to work.
+Unfortunately, all our efforts to do so failed and we couldn't get it to work.
 ## Using the Shel Obejct to Communicate Stuff Back
 At this level of infra, we no longer want to use `memset() / metmlist()` to show strings, so we can just retrieve the Shell object from `JScriptRunner.JScriptGlobal` and use it to communicate.
 This involves getting the "Shell" Property and accessing its value:
 ```